Lberdy/AMGNN/README.md

 # AMGNN - A Minimal Deep Learning Framework from Scratch

-AMGNN (Amine's Minimal General Neural Network) is a C++ deep learning framework developed purely from scratch, without relying on external machine learning libraries.
+AMGNN (Amine Guettara Neural Network) is a C++ deep learning framework developed purely from scratch, without relying on external machine learning libraries.
 It was built with the goal of deeply understanding how neural networks, backpropagation, optimization, and training pipelines work under the hood.

-> ⚠️ This project is not intended to compete with TensorFlow or PyTorch, but to serve as a **learning resource** and **low-level educational framework** for those interested in how AI works at its core.
+>  This project is not intended to compete with TensorFlow or PyTorch, but to serve as a **learning resource** and **low-level educational framework** for those interested in how AI works at its core.

 ---

-## 🚀 Features
+## Features

-- ✅ Fully custom implementation of:
+-  Fully custom implementation of:
   - Neural networks (NN)
   - Convolutional Neural Networks (CNN)
   - Backpropagation